-Peter Putnam who grew up at 12817 Lake Shore Boulevard was killed on December 7, 1987, in Houma, Louisiana.
+Peter Putnam, who grew up at 12817 Lake Shore Boulevard, was killed on December 7, 1987, in Houma, Louisiana.
 He was riding his bicycle to work at dusk when he was hit and killed by a drunk driver.
-In keeping with his wishes, the Cleveland media did not publish news stories or obituary notices were carried in the Cleveland media.
-He didn’t want anyone at his funeral.
+In keeping with his wishes, the Cleveland media did not publish news stories or obituary notices.
+Peter did not want anyone at his funeral.
 His body was returned to Cleveland and buried in Lake View Cemetery.

 In 1943, he joined the U.S. Navy.
 After serving for three years, he then resumed his education at Princeton University, graduating in 1948 with a degree in physics.
 He later returned to Princeton, where he apprenticed under Albert Einstein and earned a Ph.D. in 1960.

 The few people who remembered Peter from Princeton said he was something of a recluse.
 John Wheeler, his mentor at Princeton, said he was tall, good looking, charming, and extremely bright.
 He was a man who cared passionately about ideas.
 Although reclusive, Peter had a knack for making friends with offbeat people.

 Sanders also gave Peter some stock, which he also turned over to Princeton.
 He told the University to hold on to it, and by 1970, it was worth $1 million.

 Union Theological Seminary in New York City hired him to teach in 1965.
 His classes were enormously popular.
 Officials at Union recalled Putnam as a brilliant loner, a man who had few close associates and who failed to earn the respect of fellow faculty members who could not understand his ideas.
 Peter was happy for a while at Union, but the seminary, aware of the Putnam family’s affluence, began to pressure him for a substantial gift.
 Angry, Peter resigned from Union in the early 1970s.

-Peter, established the Mildred Andrews Fund on March 16, 1972.
-In 1990, it was ranked the fourth largest independent foundation in northeast Ohio.
+Peter established the Mildred Andrews Fund on March 16, 1972.
+In 1990, it ranked as the fourth largest independent foundation in northeast Ohio.
 The private operating foundation funded higher education and art, with an emphasis on sculpture.
 The foundation donated funds to pre-selected organizations but did not accept applications.